geerlingguy/internet-pi/README.md

 > **Pi 3 model B+** require an addtional step for Internet Monitoring.
 > - Enter the `internet-monitoring` directory and run `docker-compose up -d`.
-> - Allow the to complete then you can retry `ansible-playbook main.yml` in the `internet-pi` directory.
+> - Allow this to complete then you can retry `ansible-playbook main.yml` in the `internet-pi` directory.
 >
 > Thanks to [duongnosu](https://github.com/geerlingguy/internet-pi/issues/150#issuecomment-885074468) for this solution.